 Please take the time to read the paper before the club, to maximise your engagement opportunity.
 To support you in thinking about what questions to ask, you may find the CASP checklists useful, which provide checklists for each study design.

-The Nutrition Society Journal Club (NSJC) is a monthly, 1-hour session open to all Nutrition Society members, as a benefit of their membership.
-Each journal club will focus on a recent research paper, and be led by Dr Bernard Corfe, with a team including Dr John Brameld, Dr Ruan Elliot, Dr Wendy Hall, Dr Carrie Ruxton and Dr James Thorne, who will host the club on rotation.
+The Nutrition Society Journal Club (NSJC) is a monthly, 1-hour session open to all Nutrition Society members as a free benefit of membership.
+Each journal club will focus on a recent research paper, and will be led by one of the team of facilitators.
 Read more about the team.